-Meet our fluffy raccoon, who is living at our sanctuary TIERART along with 32 other raccoons!
+Meet our fluffy raccoon, who is living at our TIERART Wild Animal Sanctuary along with many other raccoons!

 The raccoon, which originally comes from North America, was introduced to Germany in the 1920's – primarily for the production of fur for the fashion industry.
 Isolated animals escaped from such breeding farms and reproduced in the wild.